 Captain, Crew & Guides

-Captain and naturalist Dean Rand began his Alaskan maritime experience in the Bering Sea crab fisheries in the 1970’s.
-Upon his arrival in Southeast Alaska, he continued with commercial fishing ventures as well as forestry projects, and in the late 1980’s evolved to providing logistic support for maritime scientific research studies in Prince William Sound.
+Dean Rand and Megan Ciana are the owners and operators of the family run Discovery Voyages.
+In addition, they are your licensed captains and naturalists during your voyage.
+Dean began his Alaskan maritime experience in the Bering Sea crab fisheries in the 1970’s.
+He continued with commercial fishing ventures as well as forestry projects throughout Alaska and in the late 1980’s began providing logistic support for maritime scientific research studies in Prince William Sound.
 He and his two daughters started the tourism business aboard the Discovery in 1992 in the coastal community of Cordova.
-In 1997, they relocated to the little town of Whittier, in Western Prince William Sound.
-As owner/operator of Discovery Voyages and the full-time captain of the Discovery, Dean is fully committed to sharing his knowledge and experience with you to ensure you have the vacation of a lifetime.
+In 1997, they relocated to the small town of Whittier in Western Prince William Sound to provide better access for their growing tourism business.

 Hugh Rose, Photographer and Natural History Guide

-Hugh Rose has lived in northern climates most of his life and currently makes Fairbanks, Alaska home.
+Special Guest Hugh Rose has lived in northern climates most of his life and currently makes Fairbanks, Alaska home.
 Compelled by Alaska’s natural beauty, he left a 10-year career in geology to explore and photograph the vast landscapes and wildlife of the north.

 Both nature and a camera have intrigued Hugh since childhood and he continues to explore these worlds through photography and guiding.
 Hugh is a skilled birder, and with a masters degree in geology, blends a keen mix of natural history with his people and photography skills.
 He travels worldwide sharing the the wonders of the natural world with his clients.